Security and Business Leaders: A Communications Gap

 Bridging The Gap: Whose Job Is It?

-We tend to believe that it is the business’s responsibility to understand the importance of security and therefore to see recognize the need to invest..
+We tend to believe that it is the business’s responsibility to understand the importance of security.
+Therefore we don’t recognize the need to invest in security.
 But in the world of business, that’s just not the case.
 Business leaders have operations to run and missions to fulfill, and as security leaders we need to understand that it’s up to us to bridge the gap between the security way of thinking and the business way of thinking.
 Just as we would learn the language if we setting up a security shop in a foreign country, we need to ensure that we are speaking the language that business executives understand.
 This is critically important when we are discussing the needs we have for the the enterprise security program.
 It’s not a large gap to bridge.
 But you have to recognize that gap if you intend to cross it.

 Building the Bridge: A How-To Guide